Calabanga: History

-There were 2 visitas, visita de Cagapad and visita de hinarijan and 12 barrios.
+By that period, there were already 2 visitas, visita de Cagapad and visita de Hinarijan and 12 barrios.
 The barrios were san Antonio, San Vicente, Santa Catalina, Nuestra Señora de Salud, San Lucas, San Miguel, Santa Isabel, Nuestra Señora del Carmen, San Roque, San Pablo, San Jose (now Balongay) and Belen.

-Quipayo or Calabanga used to own Tinambak (Tinambac), Masirum (Siruma), Bombon, Magarao, Cabusao, and Piglabanan (Libmanan).
-Libmanan is the oldest that was established in 1580 while Bombon was the last being separated which was created in 1949.
+Quipayo or Calabanga used to encompass Tinambak (Tinambac), Masirum (Siruma), Bombon, Magarao, Cabusao, and Piglabanan (Libmanan).
+Libmanan is the oldest that was established in 1580 while Bombon was the last being separated and created a town in 1949.